ispgroupucl/calib3d/README.md

 ## Camera calibration

-This section is a work in progress

-This library implements a `Calib` object that, given the intrinsic and extrinsic parameters of a camera
+This library implements a `Calib` object that represent a calibrated camera given its intrinsic and extrinsic parameters.
+The object has a serie of methods to handle 3D to 2D projections, 2D to 3D liftings, image transformations and more.

+### Construction

+The `Calib` object requires the camera matirx `K`, the rotation matrix `R`, the translation vector `T`, the image `width` and `height` and optionally the lens distortion coefficients `kc`.

+`R` is expressed using Euler angles and represents the rotation applied to the world coordinates system to obtain the camera coordinates system orientation.

-The _camera_ coordinates system is therefore a transformation of the _world_ coordinates systems with:
+`T` is the position of the origin of the world coordinates system expressed in the camera coordinates system The _camera_ coordinates system is therefore a transformation of the _world_ coordinates systems with:
 - A **rotation** defined by a rotation matrix $R$ using euler angles in a right-hand orthogonal system.
 The rotation is applied to the world coordinates system to obtain the camera orientation.
 - A **translation** defined by a translation vector $T$ representing the position of the center of the world in the camera coordinates system !